2. Small Worlds and Large Worlds#

 - 1

-# compute likelihood at each value in grid
+Compute the likelihood at each value in a grid:

 likelihood <- dbinom(6, size=9, prob=p_grid)